204th Ave SE Update - Frequently Asked Questions

 • Phase 4 = 14 single family homes

 Homes are currently under construction in Phase 1.
 Phase 2 street improvements are complete and home construction is expected to start soon.
-Phase 3 and 4 are under city review.
+Phase 3 has received Preliminary Plat approval and a Notice to Proceed with Improvements/Engineering (includes clearing and grading) was issued August 8, 2017.
+Phase 4 is under city review.

 (Phase 1 & 2 of this subdivision are vested to King County RS-9600 zoning; Phase 3 is being reviewed under existing Covington R-4 zoning and Phase 4 is being reviewed under R-6 zoning)